KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | ``--out``         | Path to coverage table of each contig                                                        |
 +-------------------+----------------------------------------------------------------------------------------------+

-You can view the complete command line opions using ``autometa-coverage -h``
+You can view the complete command line options using ``autometa-coverage -h``

 The above command would generate the following files: